 Frequently Asked Questions - Requestors

-How does PLSclear help people seeking permission?
+How does PLSclear help people seeking permission to use other people’s content?

 - Ensuring you identify the current rights holder quickly.